FreeGym/FreeGymWiki/Start-Here.md

 <li>Name: Arun Kumar

 Motivation: My Motivation is to contribute with full of potential and be the part of free gym!</li>

+<li>Name: Himanshu(Liberator)

+Motivation: My motivation is to provide correct information to every beginner in fitness industry.</li>
 </ol>
 <!-- copy this and add your